 Approximately 7 km later, park at the car park on the side of the road.
 It is a 10 to 15 minute walk up to the top of Clogher Head for more spectacular views.

-Rumor has it that this is the new location of filming for the next Star Wars movie.
+Rumor has it that this is the filming location for the Star Wars: The Last Jedi.
 Originally, filming took place on Skellig Michael island.
 Concerns about endangering the nesting sites of the birds on Skellig Michael forced producers to change locations.
 A replica of the beehive huts on Skellig Michael were constructed on the edge of these cliffs and this is now where filming is taking place.

 Continue on to Ballyferriter.
 You have the option to visit the Gallarus Observatory, a stone, Christian church built 1,300 years ago.
 Then, continue back to Dingle and then on to your hotel.